Opah: Endothermy

-In addition to the rete mirable in its gills, the opah also has a rete in the blood supply to its brain and eyes.
+In addition to the rete mirabile in its gills, the opah also has a rete in the blood supply to its brain and eyes.
 This helps to trap heat in the cranium and further raise its temperature above the rest of the body.
-While the rete mirabile in the gills is unique to the opah, the cranial rete mirable has also evolved independently in other fishes.
-Unlike in billfish which have a specialised noncontractile tissue that functions as a brain heater, the opah cranium is heated by the contractions of the large eye muscles.
+While the rete mirabile in the gills is unique to the opah, the cranial rete mirabile has also evolved independently in other fishes.
+Unlike in billfish which have a specialized non-contractile tissue that functions as a brain heater, the opah cranium is heated by the contractions of the large eye muscles.

 Behavior

-On July 18, 2021, a 3-1/2 foot-long opah, weighing 100 pounds, was found washed up on the Northern Oregon coast.
-Heidi Dewar, a research biologist with the National Oceanic and Atmospheric Administration (NOAA) Fisheries, was quoted as saying that the stranding was "unusual", and that climate change may have played a role in it.